extendedwhanau/DarkLight/content/installation.md

       The Edge is a place of pause- where sea, city, and sky converge in shifting light, offering a moment of reflection at the horizon.
+    artist: PXLD. & Catherine Ellis
+    sound_artist: .
+    bio: The Edge is a place of pause- where sea, city, and sky converge in shifting light, offering a moment of reflection at the horizon.
 ---